zrei/aoc23/README.md

 ## Day 23
 * Part 1 used BFS and noted the direction a tile was entered from to prevent loops
 * For part 2, all junctions were found and DFS between the entrance to the exit through these junctions were done

+## Day 24
+* Part 1 just involved formulating a simple two unknown, two equation simultaenous equation and solving it
+* For part 2, I learned how to use Z3 with cpp to solve the more complicated simultaenous equations